Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 - Wilderness Areas: Desolation, Granite Chief, Mt Rose, Mokelumne, Carson-Iceberg

-Lake Tahoe drone restrictions in more detail…
+Lake Tahoe drone laws in more detail…

 California State Parks – PROHIBITED